 In accordance with the Family Educational Rights & Privacy Act of 1974 (FERPA) guidelines, East Carolina University and the Office of the Registrar are not able to provide confidential information pertaining to students without one the following:

 - Written consent from student.
-This is done electronically through ECU OneStop.
-Students will log in with their Pirate ID and Pass phrase and click on BUCKLEY FORM to give authorization for third parties (including parents) to access their student record OR
+This is done electronically through Pirate Port.
+Students will log in with their Pirate ID and Pass phrase and click on Tools, then click Buckley/FERPA Form to give authorization for third parties (including parents) to access their student record

 - Visual confirmation, (by way of a copy of an income tax form) that the parent(s) claim the student on the most recent tax return.
 All financial information may be suppressed, but the student's name and social security number must be listed under the dependents section of the most recent Federal Income Tax Form 1040 or 1040A.

 Access to Student Educational Records Access to Student Educational Records

 In compliance with the Family Educational Rights and Privacy Act of 1974, it is the policy of the university that students have the following rights in regard to official educational records maintained by the university.

 - Each student has the right to inspect and review any and all official educational records, files, and data maintained by the university and directly related to the student and not related to other students.

 - The university will comply with the request from a student to review his or her records within a reasonable time, but in any event not more than forty-five days after the request is made.
 Any inquiry pertaining to student records should be directed to the Office of the Registrar.

 - A student who believes that his or her educational records contain inaccuracies or misleading information or that his or her right of privacy is violated on the basis of information contained in such records has the right to a hearing to challenge such information and to have it removed from his or her record or to include in the record his or her own statement of explanation.
 Any complaint pertaining to student records should be made directly to the Office of the University Registrar, e-mail email@example.com.